satellite-image-deep-learning/techniques/README.md

 * [Open access data on GCP](https://console.cloud.google.com/storage/browser/gcp-public-data-sentinel-2?prefix=tiles%2F31%2FT%2FCJ%2F)
 * Paid access via [sentinel-hub](https://www.sentinel-hub.com/) and [python-api](https://github.com/sentinel-hub/sentinelhub-py).
 * [Example loading sentinel data in a notebook](https://github.com/binder-examples/getting-data/blob/master/Sentinel2.ipynb)
+* [so2sat on Tensorflow datasets](https://www.tensorflow.org/datasets/catalog/so2sat) - So2Sat LCZ42 is a dataset consisting of co-registered synthetic aperture radar and multispectral optical image patches acquired by the Sentinel-1 and Sentinel-2 remote sensing satellites, and the corresponding local climate zones (LCZ) label.
+The dataset is distributed over 42 cities across different continents and cultural regions of the world.
+* [eurosat](https://www.tensorflow.org/datasets/catalog/eurosat) - EuroSAT dataset is based on Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27000 labeled and geo-referenced samples.
+* [bigearthnet](https://www.tensorflow.org/datasets/catalog/bigearthnet) - The BigEarthNet is a new large-scale Sentinel-2 benchmark archive, consisting of 590,326 Sentinel-2 image patches.
+The image patch size on the ground is 1.2 x 1.2 km with variable image size depending on the channel resolution.
+This is a multi-label dataset with 43 imbalanced labels.

 ## Landsat
 * Long running US program -> see [Wikipedia](https://en.wikipedia.org/wiki/Landsat_program)